What Is Coolify? Self-Hosted PaaS Explained (2026)

 Is Coolify free to use?

 Yes, the self-hosted version of Coolify is 100% free and open-source.
 You can install and run the software on your own servers without any licensing fees.
-However, you are still responsible for paying for the underlying server hardware from a VPS provider.
-Coolify also offers a paid “Coolify Cloud” service for users who want the Coolify team to manage the control panel installation and updates.
+However, you are still responsible for paying for the host machine hardware from a VPS provider.
+The project also offers a paid “Coolify Cloud” service for users who want the team to manage the control panel installation and updates.

 How does Coolify compare to Heroku?